jowo-io/mono-repo-demo-2020/README.md

 # CRA + Express Mono repo starter 2020

-This project is a mono-repo starter with a Frontend, a backend and scripts package shared between the two!
+This project is a mono-repo starter with a Frontend and a Backend with a scripts package shared between the two!

 The mono-repo has Jest & Babel as well as ESLint/Prettier configured in all packages.